mindthegab/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 Before the FINOS team can onboard your project, there are a few housekeeping items that need to be taken care of from an IP and infastructure standpoint.
 These must be completed by the contributor, with help if required from the FINOS Infrastructure team, so please familiarize yourself with the [requirements](/docs/governance/software-projects/contribution/#step-4-ip-review--transfer-of-contributions).

 ### Steps
+- [ ] Usable name and logo identified
-- [ ] FINOS team confirmed project brand and logo, if existing, are usable in the public domain.
-This might require completion of [project contribution agreement](https://community.finos.org/governance-docs/The.Linux.Foundation.--.Form.of.Trademark.Assignment.20221202.pdf) to properly assign trademarks or identify a new project name and logo.
+  - [ ] FINOS team confirmed project brand and logo are usable in the public domain.
+This might require completion of [project contribution agreement](https://community.finos.org/governance-docs/The.Linux.Foundation.--.Form.of.Trademark.Assignment.20221202.pdf) to properly assign trademarks.
+  - [ ] Failed the above, new project name and logo is being identified
+- [ ] FINOS team enables [EasyCLA](https://easycla.lfx.linuxfoundation.org/#/) with FINOS CLA
 - [ ] FINOS contributor license agreement is reviewed and executed by all maintainers
-- [ ] FINOS team was give admin access to any existing project account (e.g. GitHub, domain names, social media) to be able to act on behalf of the contributor for accounts related to the project
+- [ ] FINOS team was given admin access to any existing project account (e.g. GitHub, domain names, social media) to be able to act on behalf of the contributor for accounts related to the project
 - [ ] Kick-off meeting organized by FINOS team, including:
    - [ ] Review contribution checklist with FINOS staff
+   - [ ] Contributor reviewed [FINOS software project blueprint](https://github.com/finos/software-project-blueprint/blob/main/CONTRIBUTING.md) and agreed to adopt governance
-   - [ ] Review FINOS project blueprint
+   - [ ] FINOS agrees with maintainers on category and sub-category (for [FINOS Landscape](https://landscape.finos.org/))

 ## 4. Transfer and onboarding in FINOS